-At Cambridge Children’s we’ll dual train staff in mental and physical healthcare.
-We’ll use the latest technology and data.
-And we’ll bring physical and mental expertise from all disciplines together under one roof, working in unison to organise treatment that supports everything a child may be going through — whether that’s visible or not.
+At Cambridge Children’s Hospital we’re going to turn healthcare as we know it on its head.
+We’ll bring physical and mental expertise from all disciplines together under one roof.
+Our staff will be dual trained in mental and physical healthcare, giving them the skills and support they need to treat everything a child may be going through — whether that’s visible or not.

-Rather than moving the child to get the help they require, we’re going to bring the support they need to them.
-It will make their experience smoother and ensure they can access both mental and physical support from one place, without travelling between buildings and, quite often, hospitals.
+Rather than moving a child to get them the help they require, we’re going to bring the right support to each young person who enters the hospital.
+It will make their experience smoother and ensure they can access both mental and physical health care from one place, without travelling between buildings and, quite often, hospitals.

-Conclusions which can increase a child’s well-being and dramatically improve their recovery.
+This holistic approach will give us greater opportunities to diagnose behavioural or cognitive issues earlier, which can increase a child’s well-being and dramatically improve their recovery.

 Is there a link between inflammation and depression?
 Does diabetes cause stress?
 Can bipolar disorder affect our cardiovascular system?

 While these conditions have commonly been treated separately, we understand the urgent need to continually understand and question their connections.
 By researching links between the psychological and the physical, we’ll be able to see every possible direction a diagnosis may take.
 This will increase our ability to proactively tackle conditions and prevent damage, which could be easily be missed during a step-by-step approach.

 By looking at a young person’s mental and physical health simultaneously, we’ll help countless children get back up on their feet.

 Find out more about our cutting-edge research here.